Omni-kit/deploykit/README.md

 ### 2. Install Omni-Deployer

-Before deploying, install the Omni-Deployer library:
+Install the Omni-Deployer library:

 ```bash
 npm i @omni-kit/omni-deployer
 ```

-### 3. Run Supersim Anvil
+### 3. Run Supersim Anvil (Optional For Superchain Devnet Users)

+> **Note:** If you are deploying contracts Superchain Devnets on as per the [the Optimism Console](https://console.optimism.io/getting-started), then you don't have to follow Step:3 or installing the  supersim

-Before deploying, start the supersim anvil to simulate the Superchain environment, you can keep the superchains that you want the contracts to deploy on:
+Start the Supersim Anvil to simulate the Superchain environment.
+You can specify the chains you want the contracts to deploy on:

 ```bash
 supersim fork --network=sepolia --chains=op,base,mode --interop.autorelay
 ```

+---

 ### Option 1: Using a Config File

 #### 4. Create Your Smart Contract

-Write your contract in a Foundry project (e.g., `src/TestToken.sol`):
+Write your contract in your Foundry project (e.g., `src/TestToken.sol`):

 ```solidity
 // SPDX-License-Identifier: MIT